meghanathmacha/xPACS/README.md

 # xPacs
-This repository has the code for the xPacks work that is under submission for academic conference.
+This repository has the code for the xPacs work that is under submission for academic conference.
 The code is protected under the below license

 Copyright 2017 Carnegie Mellon University Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: